fogol/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series500/ex501_PreferredHost_ProgCfg/ReadMe.txt

 Summary
 =======

 The ex501_PreferredHost_ProgCfg application is provided as an example of OMM Consumer application written to the EMA library.

+Note that "PH", used in ReadMe or example code refers to the "Preferred Host" feature.

 This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice Domain data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.

-The ex501_PreferredHost_ProgCfg illustrates a fallback to preferred host feature, which allows to switch to preferred host/endpoint if the feature is enabled when the connection is lost.The fallback performs full connection recovery to establish a new connection, handle admin domains (login, source directory, dictionary), re-request market data items when the watchlist is enabled.
+The ex501_PreferredHost_ProgCfg example illustrates aspects of the preferred host feature, which, when enabled, allows to switch to preferred host/endpoint upon connection loss, preferred host feature specific time based triggers or when a function call is made to perform a fallback to a preferred host.
+EMA performs fallback and full connection recovery by establishing a new connection, handling admin domains (login, source directory, dictionary), and re-requesting market data items using the underlying ETA layer's watchlist capabilities.

-This application showcases creation and usage of the programmatic configuration feature of EMA.
-In addition to file configuration, EMA allows users to programmatically configure Omm Consumer instances.
+This application showcases creation and usage of the programmatic configuration feature of EMA including Preferred Host feature configuration.
+In general, in addition to file configuration, EMA allows users to programmatically configure Omm Consumer instances.

 Detailed Description
 ====================